aksommerville/egg2/README.md

 ## TODO

 - [ ] Flesh out and validate Prereqs, above.
-- [x] I'd really like `make run` from this project to rebuild the demo when libeggrt changes.
-Would be nice in external projects too.
-- - When in an external project, you still need to `make -C../egg2` if you change egg.
-But beyond that, yes, we'll now detect libeggrt changes.
 - [ ] Programmatic access to a song eg for ocarinas or sustained notes.
 API change.
 - - The synthesizers currently aren't built for infinitely-sustaining notes.
 - - Need to think this thru carefully, and ensure we have some safeguards against stuck notes.